LucDuponcheelAtGitHub/PSBP/README.md

 ### `positionalFactorialOfFibonacci`

 Below is a positional program, `positionalFactorialOfFibonacci`.
 It uses only uses `positionOne`.
-Positions go up starting from their use site.
+For `fibonacci` it is the position of the initial value that is pushed on the runtime stack.
+For `factorial` it is the position of the final value of `fibonacci` that is pushed on the runtime stack.

 ```lean
 unsafe def positionalFactorialOfFibonacci